dylanbr/dae/README.md

 Description
 -----------
-*dae* program is used to control or list available daemons on the system.
+*dae* is used to control or list available daemons on the system.

 Shortcuts are provided for often used actions start, stop, restart and status.